 Early Origins of the Beares family

 Important Dates for the Beares family

 This web page shows only a small excerpt of our Beares research.
-Another 120 words (9 lines of text) covering the years 1207, 1684, 1354 and 1355 are included under the topic Early Beares History in all our PDF Extended History products and printed products wherever possible.
+Another 120 words (9 lines of text) covering the years 1207, 1684, 1354, 1355, 1524 and 1493 are included under the topic Early Beares History in all our PDF Extended History products and printed products wherever possible.

 Beares Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Beares has been recorded under many different variations, including Beare, Bear, Beer, Bere, Beares, Bears, Beers and many more.

 Early Notables of the Beares family (pre 1700)